Life insurance should change as your life changes. Learn when, how, and why to adjust your coverage.

 1. Someone Cosigns a Debt With You

 If you ask someone to cosign a debt with you, that person will be on the hook to repay the debt if you die.
-To protect your loved one from being straddled with that debt, it’s important to take out an insurance policy that designates your cosigner as a beneficiary.
+To help protect your loved one from being straddled with that debt, it’s important to take out an insurance policy that designates your cosigner as a beneficiary.
 If you die during the term, your cosigner can use the funds to pay off the debt.

 2. Changing Jobs or Getting a Raise